 What Are the Best Aloe Vera Growing Tips?

 - Aloe Vera plants prefer a location with direct sun.
 If you live in an area with limited sunlight, you can place your plant in front of a south-facing window.

 - If you don’t have a lot of light, and your plant’s leaves are limpy, get a grow light.

 - These plants are drought-tolerant, so you don’t need to water them too frequently.
 Wait for the soil to fully dry out to the bottom of the pot before watering.
 This can take one or several weeks, depending on your environment.

 - Aloe Vera plants need well-draining soil.
 Amend your potting mix with 30-50% perlite, bark or another amendment.
 If your pot doesn’t have a drainage hole, be sure to add one.
-Even though it’s possible growing aloes in pots without a drainage hole, a hole makes it easier, especially for beginners.
+Even though it’s possible to grow aloe vera in pots without a drainage hole, a hole makes it easier, especially for beginners.